slali87/CppSampleProject/README.md

 ./run.sh doc
 ```
 The **Doxygen** and the **Graphviz** programs have to be available on the machine.
 The doc will be saved into the **build** directory; the main file is "./build/Doc/html/index.html".
+Online the documentation about the latest version can be found here: [**Documentation**](https://slali87.github.io/CppSampleProject/).

 ### **Commands to create a patch from the last commit, and to apply it:**
 ```